tomif1/IT1025/Lab4/readme.md

 ### Assignment statement:
 A way to assign a value to a variable; myAge = 19
 ### Function:
-A function is a block of code that is run when it is called; def calculateBitrthAge():
+A function is a block of code that is run when it is called def calculateBitrthAge():
      birthAge = 2021 - myAge
 ### Three data types:
 String, integers, and float
 An example of a string is